City and County of San Francisco Visa Sponsorship Jobs USA

 The City and County of San Francisco is a large public sector employer known for hiring across a wide range of technical, administrative, and professional roles.
-It sponsors select visa categories including H-1B, making it a viable target for international job seekers pursuing stable, mission-driven government work in the Bay Area.
+It sponsors select visa categories including H-1B visa, making it a viable target for international job seekers pursuing stable, mission-driven government work in the Bay Area.

 See All City and County of San Francisco JobsOverview